New Student Orientation FAQs

 Transfer: newstudentservices.utexas.edu/orientation/transfer/registration

-What if I can’t attend any of the orientation sessions or my school/college indicates “full” on the registration page for June/July?
+What if I can’t attend any of the orientation sessions or my school/college indicates “full” on the registration page for May/June/July?

-If you are admitted for the fall term and are unable to participate in any of the June/July sessions, there will be an August Orientation session held before classes begin.
-If all June/July orientation sessions are full for your college, you will automatically see the option to register for August Orientation within the registration portal.
-Please note: Registration for August Orientation will open for all students after the final June/July orientation session.
+If you are admitted for the fall term and are unable to participate in any of the May/June/July sessions, there will be a virtual August Orientation session held before classes begin.
+If all May/June/July orientation sessions are full for your college, you will automatically see the option to register for August Orientation within the registration portal.
+Please note: Registration for August Orientation will open for all students after the final May/June/July orientation session.

-All colleges will be participating in the August Orientation session so you will be able to interact with your college, academic advisor, meet other new students, and register for classes during August Orientation, consistent with June/July sessions.
-August Orientation will take place August 14-16.
+All colleges will be participating in the August Orientation session so you will be able to interact with your college, academic advisor, meet other new students, and register for classes during August Orientation, consistent with May/June/July sessions.

 While August Orientation will be hosted 100% virtually, students will have the opportunity to connect with campus and fellow Longhorns in-person at Longhorn Welcome.